 The world has never been more connected – nor more divided.
 The old world order is being challenged by a new populism, with fear and mistrust on both sides.
 And yet such uncertainty and upheaval can inspire original thinking, as genuine engagement with opposing arguments breaks down barriers, reveals our shared humanity and gives rise to bold new ideas.

-Curated by MIF, FutureEverything, The Guardian and VICE, Interdependence: We Need to Talk invites you to debate today’s hot-button topics: power, heroes, community, technology, anger and change.
-Over six sessions, we’ll be bringing together six pairs of leading figures to explore each issue and be quizzed by you.
-Alongside these intimate conversations, each session will also feature discussions, performances and artist interventions.
+Curated by MIF, FutureEverything, The Guardian and VICE, Interdependence: We Need to Talk invites you to consider and debate today’s hot-button topics: power, heroes, technology, community, truth and change.
+Over six sessions, we’ll be bringing together a wide range of leading artists, architects, activists, politicians, writers and thinkers, and inviting you to join them as they explore each issue through conversations, discussions, performances and special artist interventions.